xuwei-k/scala-java-time/docs/src/main/tut/index.md

 #### Usage

 The *scala-java-time* library is currently available for Scala (JVM, version 8 and later) and Scala.js (JavaScript).
-Both Scala 2.11 and Scala 2.12 (2.12.0-M8 and later) are supported.
+Both Scala 2.11 and Scala 2.12 (2.0.0-M8 and later) are supported.

-To get started with SBT, add one (or both) of these dependencies:
+To get started with SBT, add one of these dependencies:

-- `libraryDependencies += "io.github.cquiroz" %%  "scala-java-time" % "2.0.0-M12"` (for Scala)
+- `libraryDependencies += "io.github.cquiroz" %%  "scala-java-time" % "2.0.0-M13"` (for Scala)
-- `libraryDependencies += "io.github.cquiroz" %%% "scala-java-time" % "2.0.0-M12"` (for Scala.js, [Scala.js plugin](http://www.scala-js.org/tutorial/basic/#sbt-setup) required)
+- `libraryDependencies += "io.github.cquiroz" %%% "scala-java-time" % "2.0.0-M13"` (for Scala.js, [Scala.js plugin](http://www.scala-js.org/tutorial/basic/#sbt-setup) required)

 #### Building
 This project builds using sbt.